runsqrun/FitLock01/README.md

 ### RUN THE CODE
 We do not have an android phone, unfortunately.
 But it is running well when using emulator Nexus 5X.

-**To both of us, this is the very first Android Studio experience.So there might be many impropriate use in the code.
+**To both of us, this is the very first Android Studio experience.So there might be some impropriate use in the code.
 But still, we learned a lot while building it:)

 ### PROJECT WEBSITE